OwenDa/portfolio-3/README.md

 To verify results, using the resources given in each outcome description, the following resources are available at the time of writing:
 - [SocSciStatistics.com](https://www.socscistatistics.com/tests/levene/default.aspx)
         <details><summary>
-        How to Use this Resource
+        How to Use This Resource
         </summary>
-        Navigate to the site and, as per the instructions given on screen, enter the values for Sample A of your chosen dataset into the area labelled "Sample 1 (a)".
-These can be typed manually or copied and pasted but must be formatted either as a comma separated list or with one-value-per-line.
+        Navigate to the site and, as per the instructions given on-screen, enter the values for Sample A of your chosen dataset into the area labelled "Sample 1 (a)".
+These can be typed manually or copied and pasted but must be formatted either as a comma-separated list or with one-value-per-line.
 Repeat for Sample B in the appropriate area and click the "Calculate" button at the bottom of the screen.
-The information needed to verify T-Tester's result will be output in red text as the bottom of the screen.
+The information needed to verify T-Tester's result will be output in red text at the bottom of the screen.
 Where homogeneity of variance is not found, it will read "The requirement of homogeneity is not met".
 Otherwise, it will read "The requirement of homogeneity is met."
         </details>
 - [GraphPad](https://www.graphpad.com/quickcalcs/ttest1.cfm)
         <details><summary>
-        How to Use this Resource
+        How to Use This Resource
         </summary>
         Having navigated to the site, the user will see four numbered boxes.
 In box 1, select the second option ("Enter or paste up to 2000 rows").
 In box 2, the correct selection for this test is "Unpaired t test", another name for independent t-test.
 In box 3, enter the values for Sample A in the first column, one value per row.
 Repeat for Sample B in the second column.
 In box 4, click "Calculate Now."
 The information needed to verify T-Tester's result will be output near the top of the page and phrased in terms of significance.
 For example, "By conventional criteria, this difference is considered to be not statistically significant".
 Be sure to start again from scratch with each test so as to avoid errors.
         </details>